awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Redis.md

 ![\[Image: close-on-slave-write, writing to new primary cluster\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-close-on-slave-write-03.png)

-### Why disable close\-on\-replica\-write?<a name="w18aac16c45c57c25c11"></a>
+### When You Might Disable close\-on\-replica\-write<a name="w30aac18c44c57c25c11"></a>

-If disabling `close-on-replica-write` results in writes to the failing cluster, why would you want to disable `close-on-replica-write`?
+If disabling `close-on-replica-write` results in writes to the failing cluster, why disable `close-on-replica-write`?

 As previously mentioned, with `close-on-replica-write` enabled, any time a client attempts to write to a read\-replica the client connection to the cluster is closed\.
-Since establishing a new connection to the node takes time, disconnecting and reconnecting as a result of a write request to the replica would also impact the latency of read requests that were served through the same connection, until a new connection is established\.
-Therefore, if your application is especially read\-heavy or very latency\-sensitive, you my prefer to keep your clients connected so as to not degrade read performance\.
+Establishing a new connection to the node takes time\.
+Thus, disconnecting and reconnecting as a result of a write request to the replica also affects the latency of read requests that are served through the same connection\.
+This effect remains in place until a new connection is established\.
+If your application is especially read\-heavy or very latency\-sensitive, you might keep your clients connected to avoid degrading read performance\.

 ## Redis 2\.8\.22 \(Enhanced\) Added Parameters<a name="ParameterGroups.Redis.2-8-22"></a>